EHollingerFllStk/EHollingerFllStk/README.md

 - 🥁 When I’m not coding, you’ll find me plucking away on my guitar or ukulele or banging on my drums.

-- 🌱 I am currently working with express and React to create a movie app that allows users to search, save and delete movies.
+- 🌱 I am currently working on an Image Recognition app and taking a deep dive into GitHub with a new course.

 ### Skills